anetacamo/sc/src/events/poster-workshop.md

 ## EXPRESS YOUR DREAMS AND BELIEFS ARTISTICALLY BY HACKING THE BORING OLD ELECTION POSTER.

-Along with a host of art schools and experienced artists, we will explore visual arts as a medium for political thinking and expression.
-Together we will create alternative election posters as a comment to the municipal policies and political communication.
+Along with a host of art schools and experienced artists, we explored visual arts as a medium for political thinking and expression.
+Together we created alternative election posters as a comment to the municipal policies and political communication.

 On October 23 (the day the politicians put up their election posters) we will put up and exhibit our creative posters.